 ⚠️ Common Mistakes to Avoid

-- Putting all your money into one stock or industry.
+- Putting all your money in one stock

 Final Thoughts: Start Small, Stay Consistent